-Figure 16.9: Click through rate (CTR) versus life-time value (LTV).
+Figure 16.8: Click through rate (CTR) versus life-time value (LTV).
 Each circle represents a user visit; black circles are visits at which the user clicks.
 Adapted from Theocharous et al. (2015).

+Testing the policies produced by the greedy and LTV approaches was done using a high confidence off-policy evaluation method on a test data set consisting of real-world interactions with a bank website served by a random policy.
+As expected, results showed that greedy optimization performed best as measured by the CTR metric, while LTV optimization performed best as measured by the LTV metric.
 Furthermore-although we have omitted its details-the high confidence off-policy evaluation method provided probabilistic guarantees that the LTV optimization method would, with high probability, produce policies that improve upon policies currently deployed.
 Assured by these probabilistic guarantees, Adobe announced in 2016 that the new LTV algorithm would be a standard component of the Adobe Marketing Cloud so that a retailer could issue a sequence of offers following a policy likely to yield higher return than a policy that is insensitive to long-term results.